FreakyAli/Maui.FreakyControls/README.md

       {
           handlers.AddFreakyHandlers(); // To Init your freaky handlers for Entry and Editor });
-                  // This line is needed for the follow issue: https://github.com/mono/SkiaSharp/issues/1979 builder.InitSkiaSharp(); // Use this if you want to use FreakySvgImageView return builder.Build();
+                  // This line is needed for the following issue: https://github.com/mono/SkiaSharp/issues/1979 builder.InitSkiaSharp(); // Use this if you want to use FreakySvgImageView return builder.Build();
       }